 The Association grants its regular full-time employees paid vacation days based on years of service and 10 paid holidays per year.
 Employees receive no sick days but are allowed to use vacation or holiday time when sick.
 All vacation and holiday time must be taken in the year earned.
-Therefore, at December 31, 2018 and 2017, there are no accumulating vacation or holiday benefits, thus no liability for such items was recognized.
+Therefore, at December 31, 2019 and 2018, there are no accumulating vacation or holiday benefits, thus no liability for such items was recognized.

-L. Capital Assets and Intangible Assets
+L. Capital Assets

-All capital and intangible assets, including the Association's intangible interest in its License Agreement with SCDOT, are stated at cost or at acquisition value at the time of donation.
+All capital assets, including the Association's intangible interest in its License Agreement with SCDOT (see Note 1, item I above), are stated at cost or at acquisition value at the time of donation.
 The Association generally follows capitalization policies recommended by the State of South Carolina's Office of Comptroller General.

 Pursuant to this policy, equipment and vehicles with individual or group costs greater than \$5,000 and intangible assets (including software) with costs generally in excess of \$100,000 are capitalized.
 Equipment and vehicle depreciation is computed using the straight-line method over the equipment's estimated useful life between four and ten years, or the vehicle's estimated useful life of five years.
 The Association's intangible software is amortized over three to five years.
-The Association's intangible interest in its License Agreement with SCDOT is amortized as described in Note 5.
+The Association's intangible interest in its License Agreement with SCDOT is amortized over the term of the License Agreement as described in Note 5.
 When capital assets are disposed of, the cost and accumulated depreciation/amortization are removed from the books.
 The resulting gain or loss is included in nonoperating revenues or expenses.